 Building a learning community online

 Two years ago, a large multinational set up an entirely new service aimed at protecting our climate.
-A group of about 12 people from all over the world pioneered this unique task (you can find that story here).
+A group of about 12 people from all over the world pioneered this unique task.
 The big question was how to build a learning, largely virtual, community that produces results and in which people can work safely and healthily - within a larger organisation with structures and protocols that are designed for a completely different type of work process.
 All this, in times of rapid growth.